davidarchanjo/spring-certified-developer-study-guide/README.md

 [@PatchMapping](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/PatchMapping.html) - used to map HTTP PATCH requests onto specific handler method.
 It is a composed annotation that acts as a shortcut for <code>@RequestMapping(method = RequestMethod.PATCH)</code>;

 [@RequestMapping](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestMapping.html) - used to map web requests onto methods in request-handling classes with flexible method signatures. @GetMapping, @PostMapping, @PutMapping, @DeleteMapping, and @PatchMapping are different variants of @RequestMapping for handling the specific HTTP operation by these annotations.
-By default @RequestMapping maps all HTTP operations.
+By default @RequestMapping maps all HTTP operations;

-[@PathVariable](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/PathVariable.html) - used to bind a named URI path parameter into a method argument.
+[@PathVariable](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/PathVariable.html) - used to bind a named URI path parameter into a method argument;

-[@RequestParam](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestParam.html) - used to bind a URI query parameter to a method argument.
+[@RequestParam](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestParam.html) - used to bind a URI query parameter to a method argument;

-[@RequestHeader](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestHeader.html) - used to bind a request header to a method parameter
+[@RequestHeader](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestHeader.html) - used to bind a request header to a method parameter;

-[@RequestPart](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestPart.html) - used to associate a part of a multipart request with a method argument.
+[@RequestPart](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestPart.html) - used to associate a part of a multipart request with a method argument;

-[@CookieValue](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/CookieValue.html) - used to indicate that a method parameter is bound to an HTTP cookie.
+[@CookieValue](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/CookieValue.html) - used to indicate that a method parameter is bound to an HTTP cookie;

-[@RequestBody](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestBody.html) - used to bind the payload body from the request onto a method argument.
+[@RequestBody](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestBody.html) - used to bind the payload body from the request onto a method argument;

 [@ResponseBody](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/ResponseBody.html) - used to indicate that the result of a request handler method is the response itself.
-If a class is annotated with @ResponseBody, all of its request handler methods will be functioning like that.
+If a class is annotated with @ResponseBody, all of its request handler methods will be functioning like that;

-[@ResponseStatus](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/ResponseStatus.html) - used to specify the HTTP response status of a request handler method.
+[@ResponseStatus](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/ResponseStatus.html) - used to specify the HTTP response status of a request handler method;

-[@Controller](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/stereotype/Controller.html) - is a @Component stereotype annotation used to mark a class as a source of request method handlers.
+[@Controller](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/stereotype/Controller.html) - is a @Component stereotype annotation used to mark a class as a source of request method handlers;

-[@RestController](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RestController.html) - combines the @Controller and @ResponseBody annotations, making all class request handler methods assumes @ResponseBody by default.
+[@RestController](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RestController.html) - combines the @Controller and @ResponseBody annotations, making all class request handler methods assumes @ResponseBody by default;
 </br></br>